Halloween Ideas for the Office

 Judging can follow a plan similar to the one noted for pumpkin decorating.
 When people wear costumes, it’s common to take photos and post them online.
 Make sure that you allow anyone who doesn’t want to be included in online pictures the opportunity to opt-out.
 A good way to get around this is to announce that a group photo (or photos) will be taken at a certain time and place.
 Invite anyone who wishes to be in the photo that will be shared on social media to partake.
 If these few precautions are included in your event, it’s very likely to be a big hit.

-A cubicle decorating contest can change a row of panels into a cobweb-covered graveyard.
+A favorite among Halloween ideas for the office is a cubicle decorating contest.
+This activity can change a row of panels into a cobweb-covered graveyard.
 Participants might want to join the fun individually or with those who work in their vicinity as part of a team.
 Outline specific items that are not allowed ahead of time (potentially open flames, smoke machines, items that have sound, etc.).
 Designate a set up and take down deadline and determine judging and categories as described in the pumpkin and costume contests.
 As always, get permission/buy in ahead of time.
 Remember to take plenty of photos for your company’s social media accounts (and be mindful of anyone who doesn’t wish to potentially go viral).

 Cubicle Trick or Treating